 General Leonard Wood was the author of two books: The Military Obligation of Citizenship (1915) and Our Military History (1916).

 Military Lawyer Representing Soldiers at Fort Leonard Wood

 First, each military lawyer at the Law Office of Will M. Helixon knows how difficult it can be to face the challenges and uncertainty that comes with every military legal matter.
 Our goal is to make the military law process as easy as possible for you.
 Our firm dedicates a part of our practice to helping clients throughout the Fort Leonard Wood and St. Robert-Wayneville area.
-From court-martial defense to separation boards to GOMOR rebuttals, each military lawyer at the Law Office of Will M. Helixon is ready to help.
+From defending accuseds at courts-martial to actions to the Boards of Correction of Military Records to responding to adverse Line of Duty (LOD) Investigation findings, each military lawyer at the Law Office of Will M. Helixon is ready to help.
 Whatever military law challenges you may be facing, know that they are no challenge for our team here at Law Office of Will M. Helixon.

 Second, no matter what military law issues or UCMJ allegations you face in the Fort Leonard Wood and St. Robert-Wayneville area courts, our military law and criminal law services can help you through this tough time in your life.
 We provide you professional, detailed, and focused legal advice for your case.
 We charge each military lawyer with the standard of providing you exceptional legal representation.
 Together, our military lawyers have over 108 years of experience in helping military clients succeed.
 Our team at Law Office of Will M. Helixon is confident that their diligence and professionalism can help your military case in the Fort Leonard Wood and St. Robert-Wayneville area.